couchbaselabs/touchbase/README.md

 # Touchbase
-An opensource NoSQL social network platform using Couchbase server, as well as Express, Angular and Node (the JavaScript stack).
-The UI is created using Angular Material Design, and parts of Bootstrap, Semantic UI and Materialize CSS.
+An opensource NoSQL social network platform using Couchbase Server 4.0 (featuring N1QL), as well as Express, Angular and Node (the JavaScript web stack).
+The UI is created primarily using Angular Material Design, as well as parts of Bootstrap, Semantic UI and Materialize CSS.

-#### Bucket Setup
+### Bucket Setup
 First off, download Couchbase Server 4.0 from http://www.couchbase.com/preview/couchbase-server-4-0.
 All the install instructions provided should make this simple and painless.